How Much is my Pain and Suffering from my Car Accident Worth?

 Due to its subjective nature, an individual’s pain and suffering cannot be directly quantified.
 However, certain evidence can assist in establishing the extent of the damage such as the individual’s testimony, their medical provider’s statement concerning their experience, a statement from his or her mental health provider, testimony from the individual’s spouse or other family members, and prescription drug records.
 There can also be visual documentation such as video of you as you try to move with your impairments and photographs of your wounds.

 Even when your pain and suffering after a car accident is evident, insurance companies will often try to diminish your experience to avoid having to pay more on your personal injury claim.
 We have experience helping clients prove and get recovery for their pain and suffering after being injured in a motor vehicle accident and can help you get the compensation you deserve.
-Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our three locations: St. Cloud, Kissimmee, and Orlando.
+Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our two locations: Kissimmee, and Orlando.